Managing Disruptive Behaviors

 Faculty members and staff are educators, and we all strive to be helpful and caring.
 Sometimes, being forced into another role (such as counselor or friend) by a student situation can be uncomfortable.
 In such situations, consider consulting with campus resources that may be helpful in resolving issues with the student.
 A range of support services and information are available to faculty, staff, and to students.

 The staff at Student Conduct and Ethical Development provides information and support regarding application of the Student Conduct Code.
-Referrals can also be made to Counseling Services, Disability Resource Center, and/or the Ombudsperson.
+Referrals can also be made to Counseling and Psychological Services, Accessible Education Center, and/or the Ombudsperson.

 Some disruptive students may have emotional or mental struggles, and some may be disabled and protected under the Rehabilitation Act/ADA.
 We appreciate campus community members’ sensitivity to students’ emotional struggles and for referring them to appropriate resources on campus.
 All students are held to the same standards of conduct.